Updated in 2025-02

 mapping a page of up to max-common-page for the protection could cause

-of attach targets.
+of attack targets.
 If users are really anxious, they can set

 common-page-size to match their system page size.